Harald Schwefel

 Harald Schwefel is a German-born physicist currently based in New Zealand.
-He is an associate professor in the Department of Physics at the University of Otago and a principal investigator in the Dodd-Walls Centre.
+He is a professor in the Department of Physics at the University of Otago and a principal investigator in the Dodd-Walls Centre.
 His research focuses on the interaction of light and matter in dielectric materials, and his speciality is whispering gallery mode resonators (WGMRs), small disks of dielectric which confine and store laser light to facilitate nonlinear interactions.
 He uses these to generate optical frequency combs and to coherently convert between microwave and optical photons.

 Biography

 Born in Berlin, Schwefel spent his undergraduate years from 1994 till 1998 studying physics and maths at Brandenburg University of Technology (BTU) Cottbus in Germany.
 During this time he took an active part in student politics as a member and then chairman of the student council StuRa.
 He organised strikes and demonstrations in response to savings plans proposed by Science Minister Steffen Reiche in a draft of the Brandenburg Higher Education Act that granted unlimited rights to close and merge universities.
 Schwefel was motivated to maintain the small size of universities in East Germany which offered educational advantages.
 He encouraged students to be active, enjoy student life and study subjects they found fun.
 He also ran the Berlin marathon and climbed Mount Elbrus while at BTU.

 In 1998 Schwefel received a graduate student scholarship from Yale University and studied the topic of chaotic dielectric resonators at Yale University with adviser Douglas Stone.
 During this time he worked as a maths and science tutor at Davenport College.
 He graduated with a PhD in 2004 and took a postdoctoral position in the same department, spending seven years in total at the Yale Physics Department.
 In 2005 he visited ATR Wave Engineering Laboratories in Kyoto Japan as a postdoctoral researcher.